celi23/Portfolio/individualprojects.md

 Above shows the circuit all put together.
 A resistor value of about 13kOhms, corresponding to about 17 degree Celcius, turns on 4 of the 7 lights.
 As seen in the video, it works as we expects.
 Because of time constraints, we were unable to put this breadboarded circuit into a protoboard.

 Credits to my teammate: Brayden Hedrick.

 ### Underwater Robot:
+The project focuses on creating a underwater robot that can detect depth using sonar.
+With that data, GPS, and thermistor, the team's goal was to produce a map of the ocean at deployment with its depth and temperature.

+The team first brainstormed

+Credits to my teammate: Alec Veryssu, Ruby Foxal.

 ### AllAboutPC:
 [See it in action!](https://www.youtube.com/watch?v=Fm7WJDabT0c&ab_channel=CeciliaLi)